hikeventures/hikeventures.github.io/_posts/articles/products/2016-07-21-my-sony-a7r-macbook-lightroom-workflow.markdown

   - blogging
 layout: post
 ---
-Today (updated 11.10.2016), I would like to present my planned workflow using the Sony A7, Samsung T3, Lightroom and the Macbook Pro 2016 which will probably be released soon.
+Today, I would like to present my planned workflow using the Sony A7, Samsung T3, Lightroom and the Macbook Pro 2017 which will probably be released soon.

 Whenever, I buy a new Macbook I also look on what accessories would be available to improve my photography workflow.

 I bought my Sony A7 a few months ago as I wanted to have a full frame camera.
 The Sony A7 is a real bargain compared to the more expensive Sony A7RII.

 At the moment I don't need 4K, hundreds of AF tracking points and burst speed is also not important for me.
 So there is actually no reason for me to pay 2000 EUR more for a camera where I don't use all the functions.

 <br>
 <script src="//z-na.amazon-adsystem.com/widgets/onejs?MarketPlace=US&adInstanceId=cc781bfd-577f-4efb-9da6-75cb9fc7d1c2"></script>
 <br>

 My lens collection consists of the Samyang 14mm f2.8, Zeiss Batis 25mm f2 and currently I am saving for the Sony 70-200 f4.
 The Samyang is a real bargain compared to the other two lenses but you get a pretty good image quality with it.

 Some people had some issues with the durability of the Samyang but for me it's just a play around lens.
 Usually, I have my Zeiss Batis 25mm on my Sony A7.

 <!--more-->